Vlad-Bogo/Cbonds_services/README.md

 # Cbonds_services
-The repository contains scripts for the interaction with the API of the Сbonds' web-service in order to obtain financial information of one
+The repository contains scripts for the interaction with the API of the Сbonds' web-service in order to obtain the financial information of one

 CbondsExRates.py is a module containing a python class for requesting the Сbonds' web-service.
 Having run directly as main file it returns daily forex rates as at 15:30